morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 conditions of this test.
 All adapters that I documented are adapters that I consider well above average adapters.

-Notes about excluded adapters: I exclused adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.
+Notes about excluded adapters: I excluded adapters based on the rtl8814au chipset based on the very poor quality of the driver provided by Realtek.
 I also excluded multi-state adapters.